National Gym Association

-The National Gym Association (NGA), founded in 1979, is a 501(3)(c) non-profit organization in the USA dedicated to the betterment of all-natural bodybuilding and providing fitness training programs.
+The National Gym Association (NGA), founded in 1979, is a 501(3)(c) non-profit organization in the US dedicated to the betterment of all-natural bodybuilding and providing fitness training programs.
 In fulfilling its purpose, the NGA promotes and sanctions "all-natural" or "drug-free" professional, amateur and figure competitors with over 50 contests throughout the United States.

 The NGA was founded by Andrew Bostinto a former Pro.
 Mr. America (Masters).

 The NGA board of directors and faculty staff include medical directors, PhDs, Masters in Medical Biology and Nutrition, personal trainer, and current bodybuilding champions.